akshat-chaturvedi/CATCH/README.md

 ## Overview

-`CaliFinder` is a Python3 module which allows an observer to rapidly search for and verify calibrator stars for interferometric observations carried out at the [Center for High Angular Resolution Astronomy (CHARA) Array](https://chara.gsu.edu).
+`CATCH` is a Python3 module which allows an observer to rapidly search for and verify calibrator stars for interferometric observations carried out at the [Center for High Angular Resolution Astronomy (CHARA) Array](https://chara.gsu.edu).

 Viable stars need to meet certain requirements to work accurately as calibrators:
 - They need to be bright (i.e. V<sub>mag</sub> < 9.0, 3.9 < H<sub>mag</sub> < 6.4)